kuosandys/top-ruby-assignments/README.md

 12. Knight's Travail (knight.rb): Creates a knight on a chess board and calculates the fewest number of moves a knight needs to make to move from one square to another.

 13. Connect Four (/connect_four): A game of connect 4 to be played in the command line.
 Built with TDD (test-driven development) principals and includes rspec tests.

+14. Chess (/chess): A game of chess to be played in the command line.
+With rspec testing.